GitLab (GTLB)

 Software is eating the world.
 It’s one of our favorite business models because once you develop the product, it usually doesn’t cost much to provide it as an ongoing service.
 These minimal costs can include servers, licenses, and certain personnel.

 GitLab’s gross margin is one of the best in the software sector, an output of its asset-lite business model and strong pricing power.
 It also enables the company to fund large investments in new products and sales during periods of rapid growth to achieve outsized profits at scale.
-As you can see below, it averaged an elite 88.5% gross margin over the last year.
-That means GitLab only paid its providers $11.48 for every $100 in revenue.
+As you can see below, it averaged an elite 87.4% gross margin over the last year.
+Said differently, roughly $87.36 was left to spend on selling, marketing, and R&D for every $100 in revenue.

 Many software businesses adjust their profits for stock-based compensation (SBC), but we prioritize GAAP operating margin because SBC is a real expense used to attract and retain engineering and sales talent.
 This is one of the best measures of profitability because it shows how much money a company takes home after developing, marketing, and selling its products.

-Over the last year, GitLab’s expanding sales gave it operating leverage as its margin rose by 14.2 percentage points.
+Over the last two years, GitLab’s expanding sales gave it operating leverage as its margin rose by 10.9 percentage points.
 Still, it will take much more for the company to reach long-term profitability.

-In Q2, GitLab generated a negative 7.8% operating margin.
+This quarter, GitLab generated a negative 2% operating margin.

-GitLab has shown robust cash profitability, driven by its attractive business model and cost-effective customer acquisition strategy that enable it to invest in new products and services rather than sales and marketing.
-The company’s free cash flow margin averaged 25.9% over the last year, quite impressive for a software business.
+GitLab has shown impressive cash profitability, driven by its attractive business model that gives it the option to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 23% over the last year, better than the broader software sector.
+GitLab has shown impressive cash profitability relative to peers over the last year, giving the company fewer opportunities to return capital to shareholders.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

-GitLab’s free cash flow clocked in at $46.47 million in Q2, equivalent to a 19.7% margin.
-This result was good as its margin was 13.8 percentage points higher than in the same quarter last year, but we note it was lower than its one-year cash profitability.
-Nevertheless, we wouldn’t read too much into a single quarter because investment needs can be seasonal, leading to short-term swings.
-Long-term trends trump temporary fluctuations.
+GitLab’s free cash flow clocked in at $41.78 million in Q4, equivalent to a 16% margin.
+The company’s cash profitability regressed as it was 13.3 percentage points lower than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends carry greater meaning.

-Over the next year, analysts predict GitLab’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 25.9% for the last 12 months will decrease to 18%.
+Over the next year, analysts predict GitLab’s cash conversion will slightly fall.
+Their consensus estimates imply its free cash flow margin of 23% for the last 12 months will decrease to 19.6%.

-GitLab is one of the best software companies out there.
-For starters, its revenue growth was exceptional over the last five years.
-And while its operating margins reveal poor profitability compared to other software companies, its admirable gross margin indicates excellent unit economics.
-Additionally, GitLab’s surging ARR shows its fundamentals and revenue predictability are improving.
+GitLab is an amazing business ranking highly on our list.
+First of all, the company’s revenue growth was exceptional over the last five years.
+And while its operating margins are low compared to other software companies, its admirable gross margin indicates excellent unit economics.
+On top of that, GitLab’s surging ARR shows its fundamentals and revenue predictability are improving.

-GitLab’s price-to-sales ratio based on the next 12 months is 7.3x.
+GitLab’s price-to-sales ratio based on the next 12 months is 4x.
 Analyzing the software landscape today, GitLab’s positive attributes shine bright.
-We think it’s one of the best businesses in our coverage and like the stock at this price.
+We like the stock at this price.